omegatee/RT-890-APRS-GPS-Feat/README.md

     --        [IS YOUR RESPONSABILITY TO TAKE THIS ON ACCOUNT TO COMPLY WITH LOCAL REGULATIONS IN YOUR COUNTRY]

+There is no "free radio" but GMRS, and this devices do not comply whith GMRS specifications.
+    --        [DO NOT TRANSMIT IF YOU ARE NOT LICENSED TO]

 ## omegatee Features / Modifications
 - All OEFW features plus:
     - Full rewrite of UART code to support the new command shell and the GPS Receiver.